atulbhar/email_extractor_from-website/README.md

-# email_extractor_from-website
+ #email_extractor_from-website

-just enter the name of the website which you want to crawl for email-addresses and it will do the rest.
+Just enter the name of the website which you want to crawl for email-addresses and it will do the rest.
-There is no login session just a simple email exrtactor
+There is no login session just a simple email exrtactor.